dbrowney/javaquizproject/README.md

 # javaquizproject
 COP 2006 Java Integration Project
+Author: Donald Browney

+This is a quiz about Java programming language which can be used to help study for certification

+Coding help provided by COP 2006 lessons, W3Schools.com, and Oracle Java lessons unless otherwise noted

 SBLs

 Sprint / Milestone 1

-Add your name as a comment at top of every file
+Add your name as a comment at top of every file.
 Add a description of the program as a comment at top Add a list and description of Java built-in data types within the user interface or in comments Add a greeting / introduction to the user